 I am a very independent person, and although sociable I am also quite happy with my own company, consequently going on long walks and backpacking are things I prefer to do on my own.
 My wife?
-She is a sun worshipper; her own holidays, as well as the ones we share together, are exclusively to hot countries, so it is understandable that she always declines to accompany me to North Wales!
+She is a sun worshipper; her own holidays, as well as the ones we share together, are exclusively to hot countries, so it is understandable that she always declines to accompany me to Wales!

 Some more background is included in my 1981 Prologue & 1st Trip which is in The Walks page.